Utilizing Pandas for Data Calculations and Predictions

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's use a data frame to make more complex calculations here, to do a vector operation on these values.
-So I'm going to call it concessions data frame, and it will be the result of using pandas to make a data frame.
-We're going to pass the data frame a dictionary with our values.
+Let's use a data frame to make more complex calculations here—to perform a vector operation on these values.
+So I'm going to call it `concessions_df`, and it will be the result of using pandas to create a data frame.
+We’re going to pass a dictionary to the DataFrame constructor with our values.

-So the first key will be attendance.
-That will be the name of our first column, and the value of that column will be the attendance list.
-Then we'll make another key that will be concessions, and the value of that will be our concessions Python list.
+The first key will be `attendance`—that will be the name of our first column—and the value of that column will be the `attendance` list.
+Then we'll add another key called `concessions`, and the value of that will be our concessions Python list.

-Now what we can do is we can do those same vector operations, operating on every single column, by replacing this attendance with our concessions data frame attendance.
+Now what we can do is perform those same vector operations, operating on every row in the column, by replacing this attendance list with `concessions_df['attendance']`.
 Let's see if this fixes our issue.
-Ah, looking good.
+Ah, that’s looking good.

 There we are.
 Thanks, pandas.
 So this line is our best fit line.

-And again, there are still some outliers, but if we are given a value like, you know, this one, you know, 27,000, maybe 28,000, probably more like, we could say, hey, it's likely to be right around here, because this line should be fairly predictive.
-It would be more, of course, if we had even more data.
-And we'll do that later in this course.
+And again, there are still some outliers, but if we are given a value like 27,000—or maybe 28,000—we could say, hey, it’s likely to be right around here, because this line should be fairly predictive.
+It would be even more accurate if we had more data.
+And we’ll do that later in this course.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.